FruitieX/teleirc/README.md

 * Telegram messages are always relayed to their respective IRC channel
 * IRC messages can be configured either to be relayed always, or only when the bot is hilighted via a configurable regexp
+* Supports Telegram media files, URL to file sent to IRC

 Quick start
 -----------